BasedHardware/omi/docs/_developer/Plugins.md

 1. Fork the repository.
 2. Create a feature branch.
 3. Add your plugin entry to `community-plugins.json`.
+4. Create an image for your plugin and place it in the `/assets/plugin_images` directory with the name `{plugin_id}.png`.
-4. Commit with a message like "Add [PluginName] to community plugins."
+5. Commit with a message like "Add [PluginName] to community plugins."
-5. Open a pull request with a clear plugin description.
+6. Open a pull request with a clear plugin description.

 Plugin submissions will be reviewed for integration into the main repository.

 ## How Community Plugins are Pulled

 1. **Adding Your Plugin**: Submit your plugin by adding it to the `community-plugins.json` list via a pull request.
 2. **Approval**: The Based Hardware team will review your plugin entry for completeness, coherence, and functionality.
+We will also review the included image for appropriateness and adherence to the specified format and size.
-3. **Marketplace Availability**: Once approved, your plugin will be listed in the FRIEND mobile app’s Plugins marketplace, where users can easily browse and install it.
+3. **Marketplace Availability**: Once approved, your plugin will be listed in the FRIEND mobile app's Plugins marketplace, where users can easily browse and install it.
+The provided image will be displayed alongside your plugin's name and description.